Financially reviewed by Patrick Flood, CFA.

 What Is Portfolio Diversification?

-By diversifying one’s portfolio, the primary goals are to boost and maintain returns over time and also reduce the risk profile of the portfolio as a whole to avoid the permanent loss of capital.
-Specifically, we want to hold assets that don’t move in the same direction at the same time.
+By diversifying one's portfolio, the primary goals are to boost and maintain returns over time and also reduce the risk profile of the portfolio as a whole to avoid the permanent loss of capital and decrease the dispersion of possible outcomes.
+Specifically, we want to hold assets that don't move in the same direction at the same time.
 Portfolio diversification can describe holding:

 - Different asset classes – stocks, bonds, etc.